You are here

 Homework Deadlines Assessments and Proposals

-We recently started looking at homework deadlines as one means of creating an environment that supports effective sleep habits.
+In 2018, we started looking at homework deadlines as one means of creating an environment that supports effective sleep habits.
 So far in our research, we are learning from students that if they had homework deadlines that are earlier than the default deadline of 11:59pm, they would use that time to participate in behaviors that support sleep, to include unwinding with family and friends, and going to bed earlier.
-We are currently working with one department on campus for a feasibility study for a homework deadline pilot project.
-Stay tuned!
+We are currently working with the Applied Human Sciences Department on a homework deadline pilot project for fall 2019, a project we are calling the Healthy Sleep Program.
+The Program encourages faculty to have a 10pm or earlier deadline for homework and tests, so that students can begin a bedtime routine by 10pm, better enabling students to get the recommended 7-9 hours of sleep.

 If you are interested in learning more about our initiatives or getting involved in SHAC, please contact Dori Decker, firstname.lastname@example.org.